mdarwaz0786/crmcodediffusion/client/README.md

-This project is build using Reactjs.<br>
+This project is built using Reactjs.<br>